 The estimated study time of the course is 18 hours.
 The course allows flexible study patterns; you can decide on your schedule and the speed of your progress.
 The recommended study schedule for the course is 2–3 hours per week during 4–6 weeks.

 Six times three videos of appr.
 5 min each

 Employ templates on a business challenge in your organization

-Tua Björklund has a comprehensive, human-centered view on what innovation efforts actually need in order to succeed in organizations.
-She teaches design thinking and innovation practices in three schools of Aalto University, as well at e.g. Aalto EE and Stanford Executive Education.
-Currently she leads the development of research activities in the Design Factory Global Network and manages several research projects investigating design thinking in Finland and in Silicon Valley.
+Tua Björklund has a comprehensive, human-centered view of what innovation efforts actually need to succeed in organizations.
+She teaches design thinking and innovation practices in three schools of Aalto University, as well as at, e.g., Aalto EE and Stanford Executive Education.
+Currently, she leads the development of research activities in the Design Factory Global Network and manages several research projects investigating design thinking in Finland and Silicon Valley.
 She is experienced in supervising design thinking development initiatives for companies in practice.

-Tua Björklund holds a DSc degree in industrial engineering and management from Aalto University and a MA degree in cognitive science from the University of Helsinki.
+Tua Björklund holds a DSc degree in industrial engineering and management from Aalto University and an MA in cognitive science from the University of Helsinki.

 06.10.2022, Annika Rautakoura